I love you like salt, as the story goes.

 Buy British Salt

 Taste the range of salt from around Britain.
-You can buy British salt from a number of producers, from local stockists, farm shops and online.
+You can buy pure sea salt from a number of producers, from local stockists, farm shops and online.
 If you are visiting the one of the salt producing areas or looking for a foodie gift, pick up some artisan salt.

 Wales